 When disasters around the world occur, the American Dental Association and its members respond to provide assistance.
-Some recent examples of this vital support include relief and rebuilding efforts following the earthquate in Haiti and tsunami in Japan.

 The Division of Global Affairs manages these humanitarian relief programs on behalf of ADA members, working closely with other organizations, national dental associations in the affected country (when possible), and dentists and health care professionals in the affected country.
 These projects position the ADA as an active partner in the global oral health arena to contribute to improvements in oral health worldwide.

 Donations for Philippines Disaster Assistance

 The ADA Foundation has established a fund for ADA members and others wishing to support dentists in the Philippines and others who are providing dental care in the aftermath of Super Typhoon Haiyan.
 Please consider making a donation to the ADA Foundation.

 Similar to ADA members' generous support following the disasters in Japan and Haiti, all donations will be combined, and a grant will be issued from the ADAF directly to the ADA's Division of Global Affairs, which will identify and work with a reputable nonprofit (NGO) to distribute the funds appropriately to serve the greatest need.

 Adopt-a-Practice: Rebuilding Dental Offices in Haiti

 On Jan.
 12, 2010, a massive earthquake devastated 35 dental practices in Port-au-Prince, Haiti—nearly a third of the city’s dental offices.
 With about 350 dentists for a population of 9 million, Haiti has the lowest ratio of dentists per population in the Western hemisphere.
 Due to the depressed economy in Haiti, even a small contribution can make a difference.